 Aryna Sabalenka, from Belarus, is a professional tennis player currently ranked world No. 1 on the WTA Tour.
 She plays right-handed.
 She turned professional in 2013.

 Aryna Sabalenka captured four titles in 2025, winning Miami, Madrid, US Open, and Brisbane.
-The Belarusian also reached finals at Stuttgart, Indian Wells, Roland Garros, and Australian Open and four semifinals, including Wimbledon.
+The Belarusian also reached finals at Stuttgart, Indian Wells, Finals Riyadh, Roland Garros, and Australian Open and three semifinals, including Wimbledon.
 On clay: a strong 17-3.
 On hard: 39-7.
 Sabalenka defended brilliantly at 65% break points saved, excelled under pressure winning 62% of pressure points on serve, and maintained pressure winning 51% on second serve delivery.

 In 2024, Sabalenka triumphed with four titles, winning Wuhan, US Open, Cincinnati, and Australian Open.
 Aryna Sabalenka also reached finals at Rome, Madrid, and Brisbane and two semifinals.
 She dominated on hard with a 40-9 record.
 Sabalenka went 15-4 on clay.
 She held firm saving 61% of breakpoints faced, stayed composed winning at 61% in pressure situations on serve, and dominated on first serve with 70% points won.